Saturday, February 27, 2010

 CJ: Hans was livid that his superiors had decided to send him to their Assessment Center (AC), and if he passed he would lose much of the freedom he enjoyed in his job.

 I asked Hans to assign different places in the room for two roles, Hans today and Hans in his new job after the AC.
 I interviewed him in each for a few minutes, then asked how he felt in his new job.
 "Not half as bad as I expected," he replied.
-We agreed to a half-day session before the AC, and I scheduled to talk with Mary a couple of days beforehand.
+We agreed to a half-day session before the AC.

 CJ: I knew Hans was concerned the assessors would "seek out weaknesses and bore into them," which offended his need for fairness.
 As I wrote our agenda on a flip chart, I invited him to move to my chair and to imagine himself as his AC assessor.
 I interviewed the "assessor" about his approach, how he'd treat Hans, what he'd look for in his assessment – keeping the questions and tone light.